Directors' Fortnight artistic director Eduoard Waintrop Photo: Quinzaine

 - The Rider by Chloé Zhao

-- Un Beau Soleil Interieur (Dark Glasses) by Claire Denis – opening film
+- Un Beau Soleil Interieur (Let The Sunshine In) by Claire Denis – opening film

 - West Of The Jordan River (Field Diary Revisited) by Amos Gitai